bfad/Lasso-HTTP/README.md

 for accessing Web APIs.
 It is essentially a nice wrapper for the built-in curl type to do HTTP requests.
 It comes with two types: http_request and http_response.
-This allows for creating requests that can be later inspected and modified as well as a nice response opject for parsing raw HTTP responses.
+This allows for creating requests that can be later inspected and modified as well as a nice response object for parsing raw HTTP responses.

 Example Usage: